JWalshe86/Mickey-Mouse-Memory-Game/README.md

         - As expected when 6 matches were made under 60s and within 30 moves a third star popped up.
 Unexpectedly 4 stars displayed on the congrats modal instead of three.
 - Fix:
         - Stars are continually being added to the star counter after the first match.
 Once one star has been added the function here needs to stop.
 A variable named increaseStar1 was set to true.
 If 2 cards match AND this is true then a star is added to the counter.
 When this happens the increaseStar1 is set to false, so no more stars are added.
 Using the same logic when 4 card matches addresses this issue there.
 Using this logic on all matches creates the correct result in the counter.

+### Card 'shake' when matched

+- Expected: Cards to shake briefly when matched.
+Cards then to stop shaking and remain front facing.
+- Test: Play game until a match is made.
+- Result: As expected the cards shake briefly when matched.
+They then remain flipped.
+However, the yellow back card is taking away from the front card shake.
+It would be better if this was removed completely when cards matched, so it isn't visible in the background.
+- Fix: Using javascript a visibility hidden style is added to the back card when there's a match; so it no longer interferes when the front card is shaking.

 ## Validator Testing